The Complete Setup Guide for the Sony a1

 Zebra Display

-When it comes to shooting video, things can get pretty complicated if you accidentally blow out the highlights within a scene.
-The “Zebra” setting acts as a warning with rapid blinking lights appearing on any area that represents an exposure over a certain level of brightness, which you can set the threshold for.
-The default setting is at 70, but depending on the Picture Profile you have selected from the last section, you might want to either leave it alone or bump it up if allowed to based on the PP in question.
+Things can get pretty complicated when shooting video if you accidentally blow out the highlights within a scene.
+The “Zebra” setting acts as a warning, with rapid blinking lights appearing in any area that represents an over-exposed portion of your frame.
+The default setting is at 70, but depending on the Picture Profile you selected from the last section, you might want to leave it alone or bump it up if allowed based on the PP in question.

 Both the “Zebra Display” and “Zebra Level” settings can be found in the “Exposure/Color” menu tab under “6: Zebra Display”.